Eva Perón: European tour

 In 1947, Eva embarked on a much-publicized "Rainbow Tour" of Europe, meeting with numerous dignitaries and heads of state, such as Francisco Franco and Pope Pius XII.
 The tour had its genesis in an invitation that the Spanish leader had extended to Juan Perón; Eva decided that if Juan Perón would not accept Franco's invitation for a state visit to Spain, then she would.
 Argentina had only recently emerged from its "wartime quarantine", thus taking its place in the United Nations and improving relations with the United States.
-Therefore, a visit to Franco, with António Salazar of Portugal, the last remaining Western European authoritarian leaders in power, was diplomatically frowned upon internationally.
+Therefore, a visit to Franco, with António Salazar of Portugal, the last remaining Western European authoritarian leader in power, was diplomatically frowned upon internationally.
 Advisers then decided that Eva should also visit other European countries in addition to Spain.
 This would make it seem that Eva's sympathies were not specifically with Francoist Spain.
 The tour was billed not as a political tour but as a non-political "goodwill" tour.

 Eva was well received in Spain, where she visited the tombs of Spanish monarchs Ferdinand and Isabella in the Capilla Real de Granada.
 Francoist Spain had not recovered from the Spanish Civil War (the autarkic economy and the UN embargo meant that the country could not feed its people).
 During her visit to Spain, Eva handed out 100-peseta notes to many poor children she met on her journey.
 She also received from Franco the highest award given by the Spanish government, the Order of Isabella the Catholic.